guestdaniel/GuestOxenham2022/README.md

 docker run --rm -it guestoxenham2021
 ```

+- `--rm` flag tells Docker to "clean up" after itself and to remove any files generated while running the image after the container is closed
+- `-it` tells Docker this is an interactive session

 This container starts with an interactive bash shell located in a copy of the present repository.
 From there, you can either manually run individual scripts using the `python3` and `Rscript` commands for Python and R, respectively, or you can generate the all the figures in the paper via:
 ```
 bash run.sh